-- How to work with others when they have different opinions or views - Increased empathy towards others - To have self-esteem and stand up for themselves without resorting to violence centered on good sportsmanship, academic excellence, anger management, and conflict resolution.
-Character development is reinforced throughout the program: the students are being placed in an environment that expects them to abide by a code of conduct.
+- How to work with others when they have different opinions or views - Increased empathy towards others - To have self-esteem and stand up for themselves without resorting to violence the students are being placed in an environment that expects them to abide by a code of conduct.
 Discipline is always a positive aspect of the YIP experience, as behavior is compared to what is expected of collegiate-level student-athletes.
 The students respect this and respond well to the structure.